peasy/Peasy.NET/README.md

         Debug.WriteLine(error);
 }
 ```
-And finally, let's pass in valid data and watch it be a success
+Finally, let's pass in valid data and watch it be a success
 ```c#
 var service = new PersonService(new PersonMockDataProxy());
 var newPerson = new Person() { Name = "Freida Jones", City = "Madison" };